mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 contact with the Zhodani around the year 200 and that this incident

 somehow led to the Florians recoiling from contact with the rest of the galaxy for centuries.
-Three centuries later, when the Florians re- established themselves, GeDeCo investors reformed the FTC.
+Three centuries later, when the Florians re-established themselves, GeDeCo investors reformed the FTC.

 The FTC today is an independent corporation, although GeDeCo is still a significant shareholder.
 In addition to its normal trade runs, the FTC has